Skip to content

 In production:

-Luxis<MyState> luxis = Luxis.test(MyApp::registerRoutes);
+Luxis<MyState> luxis = TestLuxis.from(Luxis.app(MyApp::registerRoutes));

 TestClient client = new StubTestClient("127.0.0.1", 8080, luxis);

 No server starts.
 No ports are opened.
 Your handlers execute synchronously in-process.
+TestLuxis.from(...) accepts the same LuxisBuilder you’d configure for production — .withConfig(...), .withDatabase(...), .withEventPlatform(...) all work identically before you hand the builder over.

-Luxis<MyState> luxis = Luxis.start(MyApp::registerRoutes,
+Luxis<MyState> luxis = Luxis.app(MyApp::registerRoutes)

 TestClient client = new VertxTestClient("127.0.0.1", 8080);